 Taking her shirt off was a horrendous thought.
 Shelly speeded up, to burn off a little more bulge material.
 “I know that.
 But maybe you can tell me what people of my time need to do to survive.”

 “I don’t know.
 I could find out, but the krionter only gives me knowledge for the task I set myself.”

 “It’s a sort of a machine.”

-Then hell intruded again: Gillian whizzed past on her bike, shouting, “Hey, blubber on the hoof!”
+Then hell intruded again: Gillian whizzed past on her bike, shouting, “If it’s brown, flush it down!”

 This of course spoiled Shelly’s mood.
 She walked silently beside Jake, until she noticed a nasty pain in her thighs.
 She said, “I’ve got a chafe between my legs.
 We better go home.”
 By the time she entered the front door, her thighs were on fire and she could hardly walk.